autor00t/InstallScripts/README.md

 # InstallScripts
-Personal scripts for arch installation, I'm stupid leave me alone.
+Personal scripts for arch installation.

 # A few notes
 To mount Windows drive from fstab table: (Remember to make the folder on mnt and change permisions)